Multi-employer agreement for early childhood

 What is the difference between the award and a workplace agreement through multi-employer bargaining?

 Awards are the legal minimum wages and conditions for employees in a specific industry.
 Workplace agreements sit above awards and must contain wages and conditions that are better than minimum award standards.
 Employers and employees make workplace agreements by directly negotiating together, either in a single workplace or across multiple employers.
-In this case, CCC and other sector representatives and unions are negotiating a workplace agreement to be funded by government on behalf of multiple separate employers.
+In this case, CCC and other sector representatives and unions have negotiated a workplace agreement to be funded by government on behalf of multiple separate employers.

 Subtitle